Office of Postsecondary Education, Department of Education.

 2. Review and Selection Process: We remind potential applicants that in reviewing applications in any discretionary grant competition, the Secretary may consider, under 34 CFR 75.217(d)(3), the past performance of the applicant in carrying out a previous award, such as the applicant's use of funds, achievement of project objectives, and compliance with grant conditions.
 The Secretary may also consider whether the applicant failed to submit a timely performance report or submitted a report of unacceptable quality.

-A panel of three non-Federal reviewers will review and score each application in accordance with the selection criteria in 34 CFR 607.22(a) through (g) and 34 CFR 75.210.
+A panel of three non-Federal reviewers will review and score each application in accordance with the selection criteria listed in this notice from 34 CFR 607.22(a) through (g) and 34 CFR 75.210.
 A rank order funding slate will be made from this review.
-Awards will be made in rank order according to the average score received from the peer review.
+Awards will be made in rank order according to the average score received from the peer review and from the two competitive preference priorities.

 Tie-breaker for Development Grants.
-In tie-breaking situations for development grants, 34 CFR 607.23(b) requires that we award one additional point to an application from an IHE that has an endowment fund of which the current market value, per FTE enrolled student, is less than the average current market value of the endowment funds, per FTE enrolled student, at comparable type institutions that offer similar instruction.
+In tie-breaking situations for development grants, in accordance with 20 U.S.C.
+1057(b), we award one additional point to an application from an IHE that has an endowment fund of which the current market value, per FTE enrolled student, is less than the average current market value of the endowment funds, per FTE enrolled student, at comparable type institutions that offer similar instruction.
 We award one additional point to an application from an IHE that has expenditures for library materials per FTE enrolled student that are less than the average expenditure for library materials per FTE enrolled student at similar type institutions.
 We also add one additional point to an application from an IHE that proposes to carry out one or more of the following activities—

 (1) Faculty development;